opensearch-project/project-website/_community_members/emilyguo.md

   - author

 ---
-Emily Guo is an AWS software engineer focusing on query performance analysis and observability, with contributions to Query Insights and Query Insights Dashboards.
+Emily Guo is a software engineer at AWS focusing on query performance analysis and observability, with contributions to Query Insights and Query Insights Dashboards plugins.